qcnotes/qcnotes.github.io/_posts/2024-09-13-Quantum-Operations.md

 U \rho U^{+} = (U \sqrt\rho) (\sqrt\rho U^{+}) \geqslant 0
 $$

+#### 2.Measurement:
-- Measurement:  It is another linear map from from set of density operators to another set of density operator.
+It is another linear map from from set of density operators to another set of density operator.

 $$
 \begin{equation}